 About the Executive Health Program at Mount Sinai

 At The Mount Sinai Hospital, our distinguished physicians understand that time is a precious commodity for today’s professionals and executives.
 However, even more valuable is your greatest asset – your health, and our Executive Health Program for Diagnostic and Preventive Medicine is a comprehensive one-day assessment, designed to help you take control of it with preventive action.

 Within one convenient day, each participant of the Executive Health Program undergoes a comprehensive set of lab tests and non-invasive exams.
 Before you leave, the results, an in-depth consultation, and strategic recommendations are given to you to address any current or potential health issues.
 After the session, a confidential, comprehensive report is sent to you and your personal physician.
 Isn’t your health worth one day of your time?

 Why Choose Mount Sinai?

-US News & World Report ranked Mount Sinai Health System among the nation's top hospitals for 2013-2014 and our Cardiology & Heart Surgery services as 13th in the country.
+U.S. News & World Report ranked The Mount Sinai Hospital among the nation's top hospitals for 2014-2015 and our Cardiology & Heart Surgery services as 10th in the country.
 Our longstanding tradition of excellence in clinical care, research, and genomics has drawn patients from around the globe to this preventative medicine Program.
 Led by Director Kevin G. Dunsky, the Executive Health Program is a one-stop, internationally recognized health care destination.
 Participants in our Program choose Mount Sinai because they have access to:

 - Some of the top, senior physicians worldwide